ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

 In addition:
 - check for user permissions.
 Be sure that your user account has sufficient permissions to create and manage VPC resources.
 For a list of required permissions, see [Granting permissions needed for VPC users](/docs/vpc?topic=vpc-managing-user-permissions-for-vpc-resources).
 - you need an SSH key to connect to the virtual servers.
 If you don't have an SSH key, see the [instructions for creating a key](/docs/vpc?topic=vpc-getting-started#prereqs).
-- you need another SSH key to connect to the classic infrastructure virtual server.
-If you don't have such an SSH key, see [Adding an SSH key](https://{DomainName}/docs/ssh-keys?topic=ssh-keys-adding-an-ssh-key).

 ## Use {{site.data.keyword.bpshort}}  to create the resources
 1. Navigate to [{{site.data.keyword.bpshort}} Workspaces](https://{DomainName}/schematics/workspaces), click on **Create workspace**.